-Fundrise invests in commercial real estate deals all over the United States, which can possibly lower the risk for default or losses.
+Fundrise invests in commercial real estate deals all over the United States, which can possibly lower the risk of default or losses.

-If the commercial real estate market collapses in Atlanta, for instance, investors still have a stake in properties in Dallas or other major metropolitan areas in the United States.
+Here’s why.
+Let’s say the commercial real estate market collapses in Atlanta.
+Fundrise will investors still have a stake in properties in Dallas or other major metropolitan areas in the United States.

-The broad diversification of Fundrise’s portfolio properties means investors have a lower potential risk for loss as their “eggs” are divided up into many properties within each fund’s basket.
+The broad diversification of Fundrise’s portfolio properties means investors have a lower potential risk for loss.

-One of the reasons for the rising popularity in crowdfunded real estate investing is that it takes away much of the work and many of the other possible problems associated with traditional real estate investing.
+One of the reasons for the rising popularity of investing in Fundrise is that it takes away much of the work required to invest in real estate.

-Investing in real estate via the traditional routes definitely has its benefits.
-Buying and renting homes and apartment buildings can produce a steady monthly income stream for those looking to increase cash flow or replace traditional job income as they head toward financial independence.
+Investing via the traditional routes definitely has its benefits.
+Buying and renting homes and apartment buildings can produce a steady monthly income stream.

-However as with any type of investing – including crowdfunding – there are some downsides to the traditional types of real estate investing.
+However, as with any type of investing, there are some downsides to the traditional types of real estate projects.

 Owning Rental Properties

-With owning rental properties, you’re on the hook for finding and managing tenants and taking care of any home repair issues that might come up.
+With owning rental properties, you’re on the hook for finding and managing tenants.
+You’re also responsible for taking care of any home repair issues that might come up.

-And even if you put all of the safeguards in place, and there’s still no guarantee you won’t end up taking your now former tenant to court for non-payment of rent or doing a major overhaul on the property due to damage inflicted.
+And even if you put all of the safeguards in place, and there’s still no guarantee you won’t end up taking your now former tenant to court for non-payment of rent.

 Fixing and Flipping Properties